nhuallpa/aws-certificate-developer/README.md

 ### AMI
 - AMI = Amazon Machine Image
-- AMi are a customization of and EC2 instance
+- AMI are a customization of and EC2 instance
-- AMi are built for a specific region
+- AMI are built for a specific Region
 - You can launch EC2 instance from
   - A Public AMI
   - Your own AMI